How up-to-date is your fleets’ defect management process?

 Unscheduled repairs are one of the mostly costly fleet management issues.
 Breakdowns and the downtime to remedy these problems can lead to higher costs that can negatively impact on both employee and customer satisfaction.

 Effectively managing your defect management process is about getting ahead of the issues by applying proven practices.
-With those initiatives, you can greatly improve fleet efficiency and reduce unscheduled downtime.
+With these initiatives, you can greatly improve fleet efficiency and reduce unscheduled downtime.

 Start with information

 Working with the vast information inside defect management software is the first step towards avoiding defects.
 Asking questions about high cost categories for vehicles, systems and components helps you identify areas that require attention.
 For example, if your fleet or a group of vehicles is experiencing a large number of specific component failures after a certain mileage interval, a maintenance or replacement campaign can offset future failures.

 Pinpointing problems and working to address them can improve your defect management processes, but can also benefit your fleet’s safety performance.
 With the telematics information that is now commonly available from onboard systems, you can identify drivers with a tendency for unsafe behaviours, such as speeding, rapid acceleration or hard braking, and then act on that information with coaching and training.

 Make inspections a priority

 Unscheduled repairs are always more expensive and typically result in downtime that negatively impact on your company’s ability to do business.
 Many of those issues, however, are easily avoided when drivers perform proper pre-journey inspections.
 Ensuring vehicle operators are in the habit of completing routine checks – which you can facilitate with easy to follow procedures and checklists – will make costly, unscheduled events less likely.

 Technician training also plays a key role in removing the cost of unscheduled repairs from your bottom line.
-A preventative maintenance program that spells out inspection procedures can help trained technicians identify problems when they are much less costly to repair in the workshop than on the road.
+A preventative fleet maintenance programme that spells out inspection procedures can help trained technicians identify problems when they are much less costly to repair in the workshop than on the road.